12 Oct National Coming Out Day: Your Story Matters

 - Lower levels of stress, anxiety, depression, and burnout.

 Coming out is an important life stage.
 That said, it does not need to be rushed.
 Above all, safety and financial independence is important.
-For example, parents who don’t support you or living in an area that is dangerous for LGBTQ people.
-Fortunately, I live in an area of town that’s safe and for the most part I’m accepted.
+It’s not the same for everyone.
+I’ve been fortunate to live in a city that’s safe and for the most part I’m accepted.
 The same goes for work because therapists tend to be a warm and accepting bunch!

 Unfortunately, we still live in a time where some push to legalize discrimination of the LGBTQ community.
 I work with clients regularly, from their 20’s to their 60’s, who deal with family members who don’t accept them or their relationships.
 We have a long way to go.
 If you need help on your path, I am here.
 You matter and your story matters.